iburn78/open-trading-api/work/note.md

 - imports core

 ### scripts
-entry point to run
-- imports core and app
 - run in the root dir (e.g., work/) as a module ```python -m scripts.xxx```
 - for unbuffered terminal output: ```python -u -m scripts.xxx```